Hadi2525/debug-nodejs-llm-tools/HowToRun.md

 **Gemini Specific:**
 - Ensure `GEMINI_API_KEY` is set in `.env`
-- The `/query-gemini` endpoint uses the `gemini-2.5-flash-lite` model by default
+- The `/query-gemini` endpoint uses the `gemini-2.5-flash` model
 - Gemini's function calling may have different behavior than OpenAI
 - The server uses the `@google/genai` package with the `GoogleGenAI` client
-- API calls follow the pattern: `genai.models.generateContent()` with model, tools, systemInstruction, and contents in a single config object
+- Function calling uses the multi-turn pattern: first call gets function calls, execute them, then send results back wrapped in `{ functionResponse: { name, response: { result } } }`
+- Tools are passed via the `config` object, not as a top-level parameter

-16) Notes and Safety
+17) Notes and Safety

 - **External APIs:** Each request may call out to external APIs (News API, Apify).
 Those calls can be slow — adjust client timeouts accordingly.
 - **API Costs:** API usage will consume OpenAI/Gemini credits; the server prints a crude cost estimate to the console (OpenAI only) and returns tokens/cost estimates in the JSON response.